 - Air transport infrastructure quality

 To access the most recent data on infrastructure quality rankings by the World Economic Forum see the latest Global Competitiveness Index.

-For more information on communications technology and ICT global facts and figures see the most recent Facts and Figures Report by the International Telecommunications Union.
+For more information on ICT global facts and figures, see the most Facts and Figures Report by the International Telecommunications Union.

-Governments should engage in regular consultation with both current and potential suppliers, and extractive companies to identify infrastructure-based obstacles and opportunities.
-Where possible, shared infrastructure projects with extractives companies could be pursued.
-For more information on how to share use of extractive-related infrastructure see the Shared Use of Extractives Infrastructure and Resource Corridors topic and subtopics.
+Governments would do well to engage in regular consultation with current and potential suppliers and extractive companies to identify infrastructure-based obstacles and opportunities.
+Where possible, shared infrastructure projects with extractive companies may be pursued.
+But these need to be carefully reviewed, based on a cost-benefit analysis and also the long-term prospects of their sustainability.
+For more information on how to share the use of extractive-related infrastructure, see the Shared Use of Extractives Infrastructure and Resource Corridors topic and subtopics.